 Students will obtain three (3) recommendations that provide insight on desired traits or descriptors associated with the InTASC Standards.
 One recommendation, and only one, must be from an Education Department Faculty member.
 The other two recommendations can come from a faculty member outside of the Education Department, Waldorf University staff/administrative staff, or Waldorf University coaches.
 Non-traditional students or transfer students can receive recommendations from a work supervisor, co-worker, pastor, high school principal, teacher, or coach.
-All recommendations should be turned in to the Education Department's Administrative Assistant and not back to the applicant.
+Recommendation forms will not be accepted from family members, friends, or fellow peers.
+All recommendations should be turned in to the Education Department's administrative assistant and not back to the applicant.